libra/website/docs/life-of-a-transaction.md

 * [Virtual Machine](#virtual-machine-vm)
 * [Storage](#storage)

-At the end of each section we provide the link to the corresponding "README" of [Libra Core](libra-core-overview.md).
+At the end of each section, we provide the link to the corresponding "README" of [Libra Core](libra-core-overview.md).

 <blockquote class="block_note">